LeuAlmeida/discord-interface/README.md

 </h3>

 <blockquote align="center">
-An interface clone created using ReactJS by Léu Almeida with :blue_heart: and :coffee:
+An interface clone created using ReactJS by Léu Almeida with 💜 and :coffee:
 </blockquote>

 <p align="center">